 Keeping your child smiling and stress-free is often easier said than done, but mental health problems are known to be connected with back pain.

 It turns out that when our mothers instructed us to stop slumping they were giving us helpful advice.
 Back pain can usually be bypassed by sitting and standing correctly.
-Lifting accurately and dodging repeated actions that tighten the spine (such as over-exertion while sports) can also be effective.
+They are lifting accurately and dodging repeated actions that tighten the spine (such as over-exertion while sports) can also be effective.

 Backpacks are frequently a cause of back pain in children.
 Make sure they are not too heavy and the weight is evenly distributed (for example, by taking the backpack on two shoulders preferably than one).
 If a locker is possible, assist your child to utilise it.
 Swimming is effective but there is little proof to recommend that other sporting activities counter back pain.
 Be conscious about the quantity of exercise your child does.
 Too much or too light can be painful.
 Also read, Severe lower back pain when walking or standing